rally-4/rally-4.github.io/A&M/README.md

 3. Add textbox dialog and a function to display it.
 4. Make an UI for the 4th tab.
 5. Implement unlocks, upgrades, and multipliers.
+6. Fix ability cooldown.
-6. Add music and sfx.
+7. Add music and sfx.
-7. Create the Badlands area.
+8. Create the Badlands area.
+9. Implement ammo (limit uses of an ability per fight) and casting (time until ability use, interrupted by enemy attack and use of another ability).